epsilonite/Crowdfunding_ETL/README.md

 ## Create the Contacts DataFrame

-Imported the contacts.xlsx file into a DataFrame
+Imported the contacts.xlsx file into a DataFrame<br>

-Iterated through the DataFrame, converting each row to a dictionary
+Iterated through the DataFrame, converting each row to a dictionary<br>
 Iterated through each dictionary, doing the following:
   - Extracted the dictionary values from the keys by using a Python list comprehension
   - Added the values for each row to a new list